 - Did you know there is a day dedicated to your privacy?
 What is Data Privacy Day

-- Here are the best free privacy software of 2019
+- Here are the best free privacy software

 More regulations please!
 But why?